jason-donner/spotify-monthly-listener-extract/README.md

 ---

+## Data Cleanup

+- Data cleanup steps are documented in detail in [WORKFLOW.md](WORKFLOW.md).
+- Briefly, we have:
+  - Ensured all records in the master results file have valid `artist_id` fields (extracted from the URL if missing).
+  - Removed any records with `monthly_listeners` equal to 0, as these represent scraping errors.
+  - Updated the scraping script to prevent such records from being created in the future.

+See the workflow documentation for scripts and commands used.

+---

 ## Web App: Explore Your Results

 This project includes a Flask web application for searching, visualizing, and exploring your collected Spotify monthly listener data.